lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 > Position COVID Alert as one additional tool at the disposal of Canadians, to better situate its position within the broader public health response to the COVID-19 pandemic and to highlight success stories that would resonate with Canadians; ...
 This will be critical in achieving wider uptake, which will involve clear communications, ongoing engagement with diverse partners and communities; and continuous improvements to the app (e.g. new functionalities and emerging technologies that could help to re-open parts of the economy)

 *This frustrates me.
-We **have** tools that work and we **know** what works.
-Good quality masks, accurately tracking positive cases, waste water tracking, CO2 monitoring, air circulation and filtration, and PCR tests.
+We **have** tools that work and do reduce cases.
+High quality masks, air filtration and circulation and UV.
 I'm disappointed that none of these were mentioned.
 We don't need more tools, (and most certainly we don't need more apps).
 Instead, we need to use tools that work.*

 > Through the deployment of the COVID Alert app, the Government of Canada has committed to deploying a technology-based solution that will assist Canada in flattening the curve and limiting the spread of COVID-19.